chessmasterhong/phaser-requirejs-boilerplate/README.md

 ### Setup environment

-Clone the repository and navigate to the newly cloned repository root directory.
+1. Clone/Download the repository.

+2. Navigate into your local copy of the repository's root directory.

 ```
-git clone _____
 cd phaser-requirejs-boilerplate
 ```

-In the same directory, install the project dependencies.
+3. Install the project dependencies.

 ```
 npm install && node node_modules/bower/bin/bower install
 ```

+4. Done!

 ## Usage

+### Development

 Project development takes place in the `src/` directory.
-Run `build-dev.bat` to run the project from source.
+Run `build-dev.bat` to start a web server, serve the contents in the `src/` directory.
+Any modifications within the directory will refresh any browsers currently viewing the web page.

+### Build / Distribution

 Building the project from source creates a new `build/` directory where the output files are placed.
 This directory will be recreated for each new build, so don't put anything you care about in there.
+Run `build-dist.bat` to build the project from source.
+If the build seems to freeze during the `scripts` task, do not interrupt it; it is still performing its operations.
+Only do so when you see `End of build.` printed.

 ## Project directory structure